-3.2 THE ROLE OF TIME, EMOTIONS, AND OTHER INFLUENTIAL FACTORS
+3.2 THE ROLE OF TIME IN ECONOMIC DECISIONS

 Much evidence suggests that people seem to place undue emphasis on gains or benefits received today without considering the implications of their decisions for the future.
 A good example of this is the large number of people who have acquired significant high-interest credit card debt due to excessive spending.
-According to one study, about 6 percent of Americans are considered "compulsive shoppers," who seek instant gratification with little concern for the troublesome consequences of running up a great deal of debt.
+Evidence from 16 countries shows that about 5 percent of adults are compulsive shoppers.12

-Economists say that someone who does not pay much attention to the future consequences of his or her actions has a high time discount rate.
-This means that in his or her mind, future events are heavily discounted when weighed against the pleasures of today.
-On the other hand, people who have a low time discount rate would place more relevance on future consequences.
+Economists say that someone who does not pay much attention to the future consequences of their actions has a high time discount rate.
+This means that in their mind, future events are heavily discounted when weighed against the pleasures of today.
+On the other hand, people who have a low time discount rate would place more emphasis on future consequences.
 For example, people who invest in a college education have a relatively low time discount rate, because they are willing to forgo current income or relaxation, and pay substantial tuition, to study for some expected future gain.
 Various studies have shown how people who have high discount rates are more likely to make seemingly irrational, or unhealthy choices inconsistent with their long-term goals.
-A 2016 study reported that those with high time discount rates are consistently found to be more likely to smoke, abuse alcohol, take illicit drugs, and engage in risky sexual behaviors.7 time discount rate: an economic concept describing the relative weighting of present benefits or costs compared to future benefits or costs
+A 2016 study reported that those with high time discount rates are consistently found to be more likely to smoke, abuse alcohol, take illicit drugs, and engage in risky sexual behaviors.13 time discount rate: an economic concept describing the relative weighting of present benefits or costs compared to future benefits or costs